Saturday, March 30, 2024

 For a Dancer

 Though I love nature and animals too, my own material requirements have always been a little more fussy.
-This was an underlying conflict throughout my relationship with Rick, and once, when we were discussing our basic incompatibility, he said, "The thing is, I'm a wolf, and you're a dog."
+This was an underlying conflict throughout my relationship with Rick, who for an extended period in my younger daze I considered to be the love of my life -- and once, when we were discussing our basic incompatibility, he said, "The thing is, I'm a wolf, and you're a dog."
 It was not an insult and he didn't mean it as one; it was just a comment on our different natures.
-(Besides, dogs are some of my favorite people, so if you want to insult me, calling me a dog is definitely not going to do the trick.)
+Besides, dogs are some of my favorite people, so if you want to insult me, calling me a dog is definitely not going to do the trick.

-I have been thinking about Rick today, March 2, because it is the tenth anniversary of the day that he left the planet, as his brother expressed it when he told me the news, after a brave and grueling battle with cancer.
+But this post is really more about Rick than about Maya.
+I have been thinking about him a lot today, March 2, because it is the tenth anniversary of the day that, after a brave and grueling battle with cancer, he left the planet, as his brother John expressed it when he told me the news.
 Rick and I never married, but we were together for seven years, and remained friends for the rest of his life.
-To say that I was deeply saddened by his loss would be a lame understatement.
+To say that I was deeply saddened by his loss would be the lamest of understatements.

 I have had this post whirling around in my head for more than the ten years that Rick has been gone; I actually began it a couple of years before he passed away.
 Originally it was simply going to be a rumination on wildness -- in nature at large as well as in humans -- framed around my experiences of living with a full-blooded timber wolf (and a man who identified with that wolf).